aspose-zip/Aspose.ZIP-Products/zip/net/extract/onetoc2/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your ONETOC2 files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="ONETOC2" readMoreLink="https://docs.fileformat.com/note-taking/onetoc2/" >}}
-Those who have worked with Microsoft OneNote application may have noticed the presence of .onetoc2 files in the notebook folder.
-Microsoft OneNote creates binary .onetoc2 file as Table of Contents for keeping an index about the ordering of different note-taking sections in a notebook.
-A notebook is a collection of section files that are stored in the same directory.
-The .onetoc2 file uses a collection of properties to specify settings such as order of sections within the notebook and the color of the notebook.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->